Randomized reference models for temporal networks: Survey of applications of randomized reference models

-Starnini et al.~\cite{Starnini2012R} studied stationary properties of random walks on temporal networks, and used reference models to define ways to synthetically extend their temporal face-to-face interactions datasets with limited observation length.
+Starnini et al.~\cite{Starnini2012R} studied stationary properties of random walks on temporal networks, and used reference models to define ways to synthetically extend their temporal face-to-face interactions datasets with a limited observation length.
 They assumed periodic temporal boundary conditions on their empirical temporal network (their first model), with weak induced biases as discussed in an earlier paper~\cite{Pan2011P}.
 Their second model, \new{{\sl SRan} (the timeline shuffling P[$\w$]---}Sec.~\ref{sec:timeline-shufflings}), kept all weighted features of the aggregated network, but destroyed all temporal correlations and induced Poissonian interaction dynamics.
 Finally, they introduced a third heuristic reference model in which they impose a delta function constraint on the number of events starting at each time step (Sec~\ref{sec:non-MaxEnt}), randomly drawing the pairs of nodes that interact in order to approximately conserve $\n$ and finally bootstrap the event durations from $p(\tauf)$.
 This approximately conserves certain important statistical properties of the empirical event sequence, namely $p(\n)$ and $p(\tauf)$, but not $\Ebf$ and $p(\Dtauf)$.
-After providing a mean field solution, they measured the MFPT and coverage on the original and synthetic sequences.
+They measured the \textit{mean-first passage time} (MFPT), defined as the average time taken by the random walker to arrive for the first time at a given node starting from some initial position in the network, and the \textit{coverage}, defined as the number of different vertices that have been visited by the walker up to time $t$, on both the original temporal network and synthetic sequences.
 They found that the results for empirical sequences deviated systematically from the mean field prediction and from the results for the reference models, inducing a slowdown in coverage and MFPT.
 They concluded that this slowdown is not due to the heterogeneity of the durations of conversations, but uniquely due to what they term {\sl temporal correlations} (which, given the reference models they tested, encompasses the time-varying cumulative activity, the broad distribution of inter-event durations, and higher-order temporal correlations between different events).